17 November 2021

 Why you can trust I-MED Radiology

-At I-MED Radiology, our team of content writers meticulously craft website material to ensure accuracy and fairness for our patients.
+Our team of content writers create website materials that adhere to the principals set out in content guidelines, to ensure accuracy and fairness for our patients.
 Dr. Ronald Shnier, our Chief Medical Officer, personally oversees the fact-checking process, drawing from his extensive 30-year experience and specialised training in radiology.